The Private Sponsorship of Refugees (PSR) Program

 The Private Sponsorship of Refugees (PSR) program is a pioneering Canadian refugee resettlement program.

 Through the PSR program, Canadian citizens and permanent residents can engage in the resettlement of refugees from abroad.
-As members of organizations, associations and groups, citizens and residents can sponsor refugees overseas as a Group of Five, a Community Sponsor or a Sponsorship Agreement Holder.
+As members of organizations, associations and groups, citizens and residents can sponsor refugees overseas as any of following:

 The PSR program does not rely on public resources, but rather taps the energy and funds of faith communities, ethnic groups, families and other benevolent associations.
 These groups and organizations typically raise funds or use their personal income to provide for and support the sponsored individual or family for their first year in Canada.